-Academic Policies

-Refer to the current Academic Catalog for more information about academic policies and procedures.
+Academic Policies: Refer to the current Academic Catalog or click here for more information about academic policies and procedures.

-Advertising on Campus

-Notices, flyers, bulletins, posters, etc., which advertise events and information may be posted on the numerous bulletin boards in each building consistent with the College's Campus Posting policy.
+Advertising on Campus: Notices, flyers, bulletins, posters, etc., which advertise events and information may be posted on the numerous bulletin boards in each building.
 These must be removed after the event is over or the information is outdated.
+Only the boards in the basement of Bray Hall and Marshall Hall are to be used for Wanted and For Sale information.
 Items posted anywhere but on authorized bulletin boards will be removed.
+Items posted on campus bulletin boards are expected to be in good taste.

-Alcohol and Other Drug Policies

-The College of Environmental Science and Forestry is committed to providing a safe and healthy environment for all members of the community.
+Alcohol and Other Drug Policies: The College of Environmental Science and Forestry is committed to providing a safe and healthy environment for all members of the community.
 These policies are intended to articulate, affirm, and maintain community-wide norms that support abstinence and encourage low-risk choices regarding alcohol and other drugs; choices that will not compromise positive living, learning, and working experiences for each member of our community.
-These policies provide a framework for the College's approach to prevention and intervention and define unacceptable behaviors regarding alcohol and other drugs; and events/activities when the use of alcohol is permitted.
+These policies provide a framework for the College's approach to prevention and intervention, and define unacceptable behaviors with regard to alcohol and other drugs; and events/activities when the use of alcohol is permitted.